 - BCF BACKUP-FILES

 - RSF RESTORE-FILES

 - RLE RESTORE-LIBRARY-ELEMENTS

+- BFV BACKUP-FILE-VERSIONS

 - ARF ARCHIVE-FILES

 - MGF MIGRATE-FILES

 - RMF RECALL-MIGRATED-FILES

 - CSF COPY-SAVE-FILE

 - MSF MOVE-SAVE-FILES

+- RVB REORGANIZE-VERSION-BACKUP

 - (1) With a backup or node backup the sequence of the SFIDs and SVIDs must be guaranteed for partial backups.
 Therefore parallel processing is not possible.

 - (2) Requests which affect the same save file are processed serially.
 Requests which affect different save files are processed in parallel.

-(3) With a COPY-SAVE-FILE statement for a backup archive or node backup archive, the sequence of the SFIDs and SVIDs must be guaranteed.
+- (3) With a COPY-SAVE-FILE statement for a backup archive or node backup archive, the sequence of the SFIDs and SVIDs must be guaranteed.
 Therefore parallel processing is not possible.

+- (4) With a BACKUP-FILE-VERSIONS statement the sequence of the versions of file must be guaranteed.
+Therefore parallel processing is not possible.

+- (5) During reorganization process performing of other write requests is prohibited to guarantee the consistency of the directory.
+Therefore parallel processing is not possible.
-BNF RNF ANF CNF/MSF

-BNF serial (1) parallel not relevant serial (3)
+BNF RNF ANF CNF/MSF BNF serial (1) parallel not relevant serial (3)

 RNF parallel parallel parallel

 ANF via SFID (2) via SFID (2)

 CNF/MSF via SFID (2)